-Timely, dedicated representation to injured workers in Arizona for over 40 years
+Timely, dedicated representation to injured workers in Arizona for 45 years

 While many of us are proud to call Mohave County home, the region has a dark and troubling history when it comes to worker safety.